 |Flower Season||Spring to Summer|

 Plant woolly butterfly bush in full sun locations and in soil with good drainage.
 It does not grow well in heavy clay soils.
-Water established woolly butterfly bush every two weeks in the spring, every week or two in the summer, and once per month in fall.
+Water established woolly butterfly bush infrequently — every two to three weeks in the spring, every week or two in the summer, and once per month in fall.
 Rely on natural rainfall in the winter.
 Woolly butterfly bush will become floppy and subject to rot if given too much water.
 Fertilize once each year in the spring with ammonium phosphate or an all-purpose plant food.
-Prune this shrub in the fall to shape and to remove dead or damaged wood.
+Prune this shrub in the fall to shape and to remove any dead or damaged wood.
 Every two or three years, cut it back to within a foot or two of the ground to reinvigorate the plant.
 Woolly butterfly bush can be susceptible to aphid infestations.
 Control aphids by washing them off with a strong stream of water from a garden hose or by applying Neem oil.